-The Data Bus Inversion (DBI) function has been added to the device and is supported for x8 configurations.
-The DBI function shares a common pin with the DM and TDQS (x8) functions.
+The Data Bus Inversion (DBI) function has been added to the device and is supported for x16 configurations.
+The DBI function shares a common pin with the DM functions.
 The DBI function applies to both Read and Write operations; Write DBI cannot be enabled at the same time the DM function is enabled.
-Refer to the TDQS Function Matrix table for valid configurations for all three functions (TDQS/DM/DBI).
 DBI is not allowed during MPR Read operation; during an MPR read, the DRAM ignores the read DBI enable setting in MR5 bit A12.